Mafumafu

 Mafumafu plays guitar and piano.
-He covers Vocaloid songs from other creators as well as performing his own original songs.
-He also produces music for games, anime, and other artists.
+He has written and produced music for video games, anime, and other artists.

-On 5 June 2022, Mafumafu announced on Twitter that after his solo live concerts on 11 and 12 June in the Tokyo Dome, he would go on an indefinite hiatus from all personal musical activities as Mafumafu for the first time in 11 years, citing his medical condition.
-He will remain active as a musician to produce music for other artists, as well as continue to participate in group collaborations.
+On June 5, 2022, Mafumafu announced on Twitter that after his concerts on June 12 at Tokyo Dome, he would go on an indefinite hiatus from all personal music activities as Mafumafu for the first time in 11 years, citing his medical condition.
+On January 8, 2023, Mafumafu announced that he would slowly resume activities.

 Early life

+Mafumafu grew up in a strict household where he had to take multiple lessons, including piano lessons.
+As a child he wished to become a scientist or an astronomer.
+His first experience with composing music was when he was in elementary school and composed a ringtone for a flip phone given to him by his father.

+He was bullied as a student and felt a disconnection between the upbeat music popular in society and his own situation.
+He began to feel understood by the music made by rock bands and artists who produced darker songs.
+He also felt that expressing the reasons and pain he felt about giving up on life was easier to express through music than using words.
+This led to him wanting to become a musician at the age of 15.

-Mafumafu had piano lessons when he was younger.
-When he was in elementary school, he tried to make ring tones with an app on a mobile phone his father gave him.
-He later decided that music was his vocation when he was in high school.
-In university, he formed a rock band with his friends, the guitarist in the band introduced him to the culture of vocaloid songs and Utaites on the internet.
+After entering university, he used his tuition exemption to buy Cubase and a guitar.
+In university, he formed a visual kei rock band with his friends where he played guitar and vocals, vocals, guitar, and drums.
+The guitarist in the band introduced him to the culture of vocaloid songs and utaite on the internet.
 This inspired him to upload his songs on the internet.